wombleton/gitlaw-nz/acts/B/Bail Act 2000.md

     (3) Subject to the provisions of [section 31][63] (as applied by subsection (4)), if an appellant is granted bail, the appellant must be released on condition that the appellant attend personally at the High Court on the day on which the appeal is to be heard and on any day to which the hearing may from time to time be adjourned.

-    (4) If an appellant is granted bail under this section, the provisions of [sections 30 to 33][41], [35 to 39][224], and [52][93], as far as they are applicable and with any necessary modifications, apply as if the appellant were a defendant remanded in custody who had been granted bail.
+    (4) If an appellant is granted bail under this section, the provisions of [sections 30 to 33][41], [35 to 39][229], and [52][93], as far as they are applicable and with any necessary modifications, apply as if the appellant were a defendant remanded in custody who had been granted bail.

     (5) If an appellant is granted or refused bail under this section, or any decision is made under [section 33(1)][65] (as applied by subsection (4)) in respect of any appellant, the provisions of [sections 44][82] and [45][83], as far as they are applicable and with all necessary modifications, apply as if the appellant were a defendant who had been granted or, as the case may be, refused bail.

-    (6) For the purposes of this section, an appellant is not deemed to be in custody only under the conviction to which the appeal relates if a direction has been given under [section 83][225] of the Sentencing Act 2002 that another sentence or term of imprisonment is to follow the sentence imposed on that conviction, and the appellant has not appealed against the conviction in respect of which that other sentence or term was imposed.
+    (6) [Section 53(6)][97] applies for the purposes of this section.

-    (7) If an appeal is filed on a question of law under [subpart 8][223] of Part 6 of the Criminal Procedure Act 2011 and the appeal relates to a person's conviction, this section applies to the convicted person as it does to the appellant.
+    (7) If an appeal is filed on a question of law under [subpart 8][227] of Part 6 of the Criminal Procedure Act 2011 and the appeal relates to a person's conviction, this section applies to the convicted person as it does to the appellant.

-    Compare: 1957 No 87 [s 125][226]
+    Compare: 1957 No 87 [s 125][230]

-    Section 54: replaced, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 54: replaced, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

+    Section 54 heading: amended, on 23 October 2013, by [section 7(1)][231] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 54(1): replaced, on 23 October 2013, by [section 7(2)][231] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 54(2): amended, on 23 October 2013, by [section 7(3)][231] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

-    Section 54(4): amended, on 4 September 2013, by [section 38][227] of the Bail Amendment Act 2013 (2013 No 66).
+    Section 54(4): amended, on 4 September 2013, by [section 38][232] of the Bail Amendment Act 2013 (2013 No 66).

+    Section 54(6): replaced, on 23 October 2013, by [section 7(4)][231] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

-##### 55 Granting of bail to appellant in custody pending appeal to Court of Appeal or Supreme Court
+##### 55 Granting of bail to appellant in custody or on home detention pending appeal to Court of Appeal or Supreme Court

-*   (1) This section applies if a person is in custody under a conviction and is appealing the conviction or sentence, or both, to the Court of Appeal or the Supreme Court.
+*   (1) This section applies if a person---

+    *   (a) is in custody under a conviction or is subject to a sentence of home detention; and

+    *   (b) is appealing the conviction or sentence, or both, to the Court of Appeal or the Supreme Court.

-    (2) The Court of Appeal or the Supreme Court (as the case may be) or the Judge who presided at the trial in the court below may, if it or the Judge thinks fit, on the application of an appellant and on such terms and subject to such conditions as the court or Judge thinks fit, grant bail to the appellant pending the determination of the appeal, if the appellant is in custody only under the conviction to which the appeal relates.
+    (2) The Court of Appeal or the Supreme Court (as the case may be) or the Judge who presided at the trial in the court below may, if it or the Judge thinks fit, on the application of an appellant and on such terms and subject to such conditions as the court or Judge thinks fit, grant bail to the appellant pending the determination of the appeal, if the appellant is in custody, or is subject to a sentence of home detention, only under the conviction to which the appeal relates.

-    (3) If an appeal is filed on a question of law under [subpart 8][223] of Part 6 of the Criminal Procedure Act 2011 and the appeal relates to a person's conviction, this section applies to the convicted person as it does to the appellant.
+    (3) If an appeal is filed on a question of law under [subpart 8][227] of Part 6 of the Criminal Procedure Act 2011 and the appeal relates to a person's conviction, this section applies to the convicted person as it does to the appellant.

-    (4) For the purposes of this section, an appellant is not deemed to be in custody only under the conviction to which the appeal relates if a direction has been given under [section 83][225] of the Sentencing Act 2002 that another sentence or term of imprisonment is to follow the sentence imposed on that conviction, and the appellant has not appealed against the conviction in respect of which that other sentence or term was imposed.
+    (4) [Section 53(6)][97] applies for the purposes of this section.

-    Section 55: replaced, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 55: replaced, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

+    Section 55 heading: amended, on 23 October 2013, by [section 8(1)][233] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 55(1): replaced, on 23 October 2013, by [section 8(2)][233] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 55(2): amended, on 23 October 2013, by [section 8(3)][233] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 55(4): replaced, on 23 October 2013, by [section 8(4)][233] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

 ##### 56 Appeals on questions of law

-*   If under [section 302(2)][228] of the Criminal Procedure Act 2011 a District Court or the High Court has decided to postpone sentencing a person or deferred the commencement of any sentence imposed, the court may, in accordance with the applicable provisions of this Act and the Criminal Procedure Act 2011,---
+*   If under [section 302(2)][234] of the Criminal Procedure Act 2011 a District Court or the High Court has decided to postpone sentencing a person or deferred the commencement of any sentence imposed, the court may, in accordance with the applicable provisions of this Act and the Criminal Procedure Act 2011,---

     *   (a) allow the defendant to go at large; or